Chapter 1 Introduction to R

 Equivalent toAND

-in SQL and Soil Taxonomy, must match both conditions|
+must match both conditions|

 Equivalent toOR

-in SQL and Soil Taxonomy, must match at least one condition%in%
+must match at least one condition%in%

-Equivalent toIN ()
+equivalent toIN ()

 in SQL (e.g.mu$areasymbol %in% c("IN001", "IN111"